-- A. Date: The midterm exam is a take-home exam that you can self-schedule to take during any four-hour period between 12:01 a.m. on Friday, October 6 and 11:59 p.m. on Wednesday, October 11, 2017.
-You will download the exam from Blackboard and upload your anonymous answers to Blackboard. - B. Duration: This exam is designed to be completed within just two hours.
-The four-hour window is designed to permit you to step away and refresh.
-That way, you can revise and polish your answer to be more complete and lucid. - C. Weight: The midterm exam comprises 20% of your course grade, 60 of the 300 total course points. - D. Grades: The only letter grade for this course is the final course grade based on the total 300 points.
+- A. Date: The midterm exam is a take-home exam that you can self-schedule to take during any four-hour period between 12:01 a.m. on Sunday, October 7, 2018 and 11:59 p.m. on Sunday, October 14, 2018.
+You will download the exam from the course management CANVAS site and upload your anonymous answers to that site. - B. Duration: I have designed this exam for completion within just two hours.
+The four-hour window permits you to step away and refresh.
+That way, you can revise and polish your answer to be more complete and lucid. - C. Weight: The midterm exam comprises 20% of your course grade, 60 of the 300 total course points.

+- D. Grades: The only letter grade for this course is the final course grade based on the total 300 points.
 Nevertheless, to enable you to gauge your relative performance, I will assign letter grades to the midterm exams.
-While the numeric scores compute into the "course" grade (75 of 300 points), midterm letter grades are informational only.
+While the numeric scores compute into the "course" grade (75 of 300 points), midterm letter grades are informational only. - E. Overall Design: Everything else about the midterm exam is the same as the final exam, except that the midterm is shorter.

 XI.
-Everything else about the midterm exam is the same as the final exam, except that the midterm is shorter.

-XII.
 Final Exam

-- A. Date: The final exam is a take-home that you may obtain and complete during any 24 hours within the final exam period (December 1 to December 14, 2017) in a method approved by the Law School Registrar. - B. Duration: This exam is designed to be completed within just five hours.
+- A. Date: The final exam is a take-home that you may obtain and complete during any 24 hours within the final exam period (Wednesday, December 5 to Monday, December 17, 2018) in a method approved by the Law School Registrar.
+This will probably be the same as the midterm exam: download the exam from CANVAS and upload your answer document to CANVAS. - B. Duration: This exam is designed to be completed within just five hours.
 The 24-hour hour window is designed to permit you to step away and refresh.
 That way, you can revise and polish your answer to be more complete and lucid. - C. Weight: The final exam comprises 45% of your course grade, 135 of the 300 total course points. - D. Format and Length: The final examination will be comprised of three roughly equal parts.
-This three-part structure has been proven to maximize an exam's reliability and validity. - 1.
+This three-part structure maximizes the exam's reliability and validity. - 1.
 The first part will include around 25 multiple choice questions. - 2.
 The second part will include around two short or "directed" essay questions focused on one or two specific issues. - 3.
 The third part will include a long essay problem.
 The essays are essentially hypothetical factual circumstances in which you will be expected to: (i) identify the legal issues, (ii) analyze the problems by applying the correct legal principles to the facts, and (iii) argue for a reasonable conclusion. - E. Coverage: The exam will test those concepts and issues either covered in assigned readings or explored during class lectures and discussions.
 The exam will roughly reflect the relative time and emphasis devoted to topics in the course.
 For example, malpractice will be tested more heavily than licensure. - F. Cumulative: The final exam is cumulative.
 Topics already tested on the midterm may also appear on the final exam.
 But the emphasis will be on topics covered after the midterm.